 About odds formats

-Sportsbooks display the same betting line in different formats depending on the region.
-American odds use a plus or minus sign (+150, -110), decimal odds use a single number (2.50), and fractional odds use a ratio (3/2).
-They all describe the same wager — just written differently.
+Sportsbooks show the same line in different formats by region.
+American odds use a plus or minus sign, decimal odds use a single multiplier, and fractional odds use a ratio.
+They all describe the identical wager.
+Pick your input format above, type the odds once, and every format plus the implied probability appears together.

 Frequently asked questions